jcolemorrison/core-production-infrastructure-aws-terraform/README.md

 9. [Security Groups: Security Guards]()
 10. [AutoScaling Groups and Load Balancers: Franchises and Info Booths]()

+The [Master Branch](https://github.com/jcolemorrison/core-production-infrastructure-aws-terraform) represents the final state of the repo and is equivalent to #10 from above.

 ## Getting Started

 ### Prerequisites